ibm-cloud-docs/DataTransferService/about.md

 {:note: .note}
 {:important: .important}

-# Introducing the media data transfer service
+# About the Data Transfer Service
 {: #mediaDTS}

-With the data transfer service, you can send a USB 2.0 or 3.0 compatible device to a {{site.data.keyword.BluSoftlayer_full}} data center to be connected directly to your network.
+With the {{site.data.keyword.cloud}} Data Transfer Service, you can send a USB 2.0 or 3.0 compatible device to a {{site.data.keyword.cloud_notm}} data center to be connected directly to your network.
 The device is housed in a dedicated rack and is mounted as an iSCSI target.
 Advanced Format drives are now supported as well.

 ## Hardware requirements
 {: #hardware-requirements}